Retour au Menu Principal, Version française

 The data on the lunar cycle come from:

 To capture one of these species of fish, you will need baits.
-The three most common encountered in your bucket will be:
+The three most common encountered in your bucket will be the three first of this list:

 • The Spotfin Shiner (Notropis spilopterus)